We handpicked the best Paris accommodation so you can sleep well and enjoy the city of lights.

 3. St. Christopher’s Inn Gare Du Nord

-Fun and hip, and considered the best hostel in Paris: The St Christopher’s Hostel!
+Fun and hip, and considered the best places on where to stay in Paris on a budget: The St Christopher’s Hostel!

 This very nice hostel in Paris comes with 3 in-house bars – yes, three!!!